Glovo/gitops-basics-workshop/README.md

 make setup
 ```

-Now we want to keep track of our ArgoCD and Argo Rollouts, you can make the dashboards available by running
+Wait until all pods are up, then in order to track our ArgoCD and Argo Rollouts, you can make the dashboards available by running
 ```
 make dashboard
 ```